100+ Tennis Gift Ideas for Players of All Ages & Levels

 Grips & Accessories

-As a tennis player, regripping a racquet can be borderline therapeutic, and for many players, it’s part of their pre-match routine.
+As a tennis player, regripping a racquet is part of many players’ pre-match routine and can be borderline therapeutic.

-Tennis racquets come standard with overgrips, which are thick, durable, and the primary covering over the handles hard surface.
-They take a bit more effort to install and are usually replaced less frequently, perhaps once a season or even less for more casual players.
+Tennis racquets come standard with replacement grips, which are thick, durable, and the primary covering over the handle’s hard surface.
+They take more effort to install, and players replace them less frequently, perhaps once a season or even less for more casual players.

-We’re big fans of replacement grips and find that it’s the preference for most players.
-One of the reasons is because a fresh replacement grip often has a bit of tackiness to help keep their racquet held firmly in their hand.
-On hot sweatier days, many players will even replace their grip during a match to keep it fresh.
+I’m big fans of overgrips and find that it’s the preference for most players.
+One reason is that a fresh overgrip often has a bit of tackiness to help keep their racquet held firmly in their hand.
+Many players will even replace their grip during a match on hot, sweatier days to keep it fresh.

-As a result, a replacement grip or pack of overgrips can make a great gift because we’re always going to need more!
+As a result, a replacement grip or pack of overgrips can make a great gift because I’m always going to need more!

-- Vibration dampener: small rubber/plastic device placed between the strings for a muted sound and feel when hitting
+- Vibration Dampener: Small rubber/plastic devices placed between the strings for a muted sound and feel when hitting.
+Vibration dampeners come in all shapes, sizes, and designs.

-- String Thing tennis string straightener: a simple device used to quickly and easily straighten a racquets strings which often move out of alignment during play.
+- String Thing Tennis String Straightener: A simple device used to quickly and easily straighten the strings of a racquet, which often moves out of alignment during play.
+A player runs the String Thing straightener over the top of the strings vertically and horizontally to straighten them.

-- Portable over the net tennis scorekeeper: a small portable scorekeeper that sits on top of the net and can be changed each time players switch ends to keep track of the score.
+- Portable Over-the-Net Tennis Scorekeeper: It’s surprisingly common that players forget the score and end up in an argument with their opponent.
+A small portable scorekeeper solves this problem.
+It sits on top of the net and can be changed each time players switch ends to keep track of the score.
+For something a bit more subtle, you can find scorekeepers that attach to a player’s tennis racquet.

 - Agility ladders